 Bonnie Buol Ruszczyk

-I love that what I do is creative yet also strategic.
-I get great joy and a huge sense of accomplishment when I see my clients smile as they realize that the marketing strategy we are suggesting is just what they need to take their firm to the next level.
+I love that what I do is strategic yet also creative.
+I am delighted and feel a huge sense of accomplishment when I see my clients smile as they realize that the marketing strategy I created for them is just what they need to take their firm to the next level.

-Bonnie hails from Lakeland, Florida but has firmly-planted roots in the [best evah] Atlanta neighborhood of Kirkwood with her husband and their two dogs.
+Bonnie hails from Lakeland, Florida but has firmly-planted roots in the Atlanta neighborhood of Kirkwood with her husband, Paul, and their two dogs.
 Bonnie is a strong supporter of Paul’s many-year involvement with Alpha Team K-9 Search & Rescue, which helps find missing or lost persons with specially-trained dogs – one of which was their own dog, Barney.
 Barney was a good boy who has since passed on, and their love of black lab mixes continues with their current dogs, Bucuti and Tara, who have their own dog bed at the office.
-(They’ll have to do a little more to earn their parking spaces, though.)
 With original aspirations of being a journalist after graduating as salutatorian of her high school, Bonnie earned her BA in journalism, public relations and French from Troy (State) University in Alabama graduating summa cum laude.
 She later followed up with an MBA with a marketing concentration from Georgia State University.

 Fast forward a few years, and Bonnie quite literally wrote the book on online marketing for accounting firms, Take Your Marketing Online: Proven Ways to Grow Your Firm in the Digital Age, at the request of the AICPA.
 She also contributed a chapter to Bridging the Gap: Strengthening the Connection Between Current and Emerging Leaders in the CPA Profession and is a regular contributor and quote source for Social Media Today, Accounting Today, Entrepreneur, US News & World Report, CPA Practice Advisor and other industry-related publications and websites.
 She has been recognized as one of Accounting Today’s Top 100 Most Influential People (2012, 2013, 2016) and One to Watch (2011), Volunteer of the Year by the Association for Accounting Marketing and one of CPA Practice Advisor’s Most Powerful Women in Accounting (2015, 2016).